Datomic/mbrainz-sample/README.md

     # takes a while, but prints progress
     bin/datomic restore-db file:20130510-backup datomic:free://localhost:4334/mbrainz

+### Getting the Code

+Clone this git repo somewhere convenient:

+    git clone git@github.com:Datomic/mbrainz-sample.git
+    cd mbrainz-sample

+### Running the examples

-Now you're ready to fire up a REPL and evaluate the forms in `src/datomic/samples/mbrainz.clj` one at a time.
+Now you're ready to fire up a REPL in this and evaluate the forms in `examples/datomic/samples/mbrainz.clj` one at a time:

+    # using Leiningen 2
+    lein repl
+    => ;; run the examples

+The Datomic Peer library is included as a dependency in `project.clj`, and so will be on the classpath automatically.
+See `examples/datomic/samples/mbrainz.clj` for example usage.

 ## Schema